craigloewen-msft/WSLTipsAndTricks/README.md

 # Acknowledgements

+This project was inspired by the amazing WSL community that so often creates Tips and tricks for using WSL!
+I wanted to create somewhere to store these so users can easily search and view them.
+PRs are always welcome.

 Open and closing fading previews was based on [this article](https://markus.oberlehner.net/blog/transition-to-height-auto-with-vue/) by Markus Oberlehner.
 Thank you! :)

 This is based on the base [Jekyll](https://github.com/jekyll) theme.